Bi-BitArt/HarvardX-ML-Portfolio/section01_decision_trees_I/notes.md

  - **maximum depth** (max_depth)
 If `max_depth = 1` , it allows for only one split.

- - Don't sprit a region if all instances in the region **belong to the same class**.
+ - Don't split a region if all instances in the region **belong to the same class**.
 In other words, there is no gain to split pure leaf nodes.

- - Don't sprit a region if the **number of instances in any of the sub-regions will fall below pre-defined threshold** (min_samples_leaf).
+ - Don't split a region if the **number of instances in any of the sub-regions will fall below pre-defined threshold** (min_samples_leaf).
 If `min_samples_leaf = 4` , it doesn't allow a split which will result in regions with less than four instances.

  - Don't split a region if the total **number of laves** in the tree will exceed a pre-defined threshold (max_leaf_nodes).